manju16832003/react-upload-video-example/README.md

 Go to http://localhost:3000

+*NOTE:* This repository uses https://github.com/manju16832003/node-express-upload-example to process the uploaded assets (could be image/audio/video).
+In order to make it work, first run `node-express-upload-example` repo at port 3001 and run `react-upload-video-example/videos`

-Uploaded videos are located at `woo-tag-video-upload-service/videos`
+Uploaded videos are located at `react-upload-video-example/videos`

 # Commands